-MICHELLE: Hey, Melinda!
+MICHELLE: Hey, MJ!
 What game would you play with a wombat?

 MICHELLE: Maybe so!
 While you’re getting caffeinated, wanna tell us about some manga you read this week?

 MJ: Sure!
 Those who took in my new video feature this week, My Week in Manga, may be anticipating this as my first topic for today—I’m talking about Sweet Blue Flowers (Aoi Hana) by Takako Shimura.
 The first volume is now available at JManga, and I could not be more thrilled.
 I’ve been waiting to read this series for a long time, and I’m so happy that it’s finally available in English.